-Violent Attack Of 67-Year-Old In Old Town Caught On Camera
+Violent Attack Of 67-Year-Old In Old Town Neighborhood Caught On Camera

 CHICAGO (CBS) — A violent attack caught on camera in Old Town shows a 67-year-old man being punched and shoved to the ground by three men who tried to rob him.

-He was walking home just before 8 at night when three men seemed to come out of nowhere, ambushing him.
+He was walking home just before 8 p.m. when three men seemed to come out of nowhere, ambushing him.
 It happened on January 25 in the 400 block of West Eugenie Street.

 None of his neighbors saw it happen or got a good look at them, but cameras did.